 Cairnie, Cupar KY15 4QD

-Celebrating its’ 23rd year of successful pick your own pumpkin events, Cairnie Fruit Farm has opened their pumpkin patch on October 8 this year.
+Celebrating its 24th year of successful pick-your-own pumpkin events, Cairnie Fruit Farm opens its pumpkin patch in October this year.
 The pumpkin patches contain 12,000 pumpkins of all shapes and sizes that can be stored for weeks in a cool spot.
-And for the little ones, the Kids Funyard and Maze is open until November, where some serious fun is to be had.
+And for the little ones, the Kids Funyard and Maze is open until November, when some serious fun is to be had.
 A tractor yard, trampolines, a giant maze and more should keep them busy for a while.
 Guests can also visit the Farm Shop & Café, where everything is home-cooked and made on the premises.
 So, don’t forget your wellies and get picking!

 You can book your tickets here.